7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Virtual-Networking/Azure-Administration-Virtual-Networking.md

 #### VPN Gateways and Connecting On-Premises to Azure

-Organizations use a virtual private network (VPN) to create a private, encrypted connection for their resources and users to the internet using [[Ipsec]] protocol.
+Organizations use a virtual private network (VPN) to create a private, encrypted connection for their resources and users to the internet using [[IPsec]] protocol.
 A VPN gateway is a specific type of virtual network gateway that's used to send encrypted traffic between your Azure virtual network and an on-premises location over the public internet or over the Azure backbone Microsoft network.
 Considerations:
 - Vnet can have one VPN gateway with multiple connects to it sharing the bandwidth

-Extending On-Premise to Azure with [[Ipsec]] tunnels - see [planning table](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways#planningtable):
+Extending On-Premise to Azure with [[IPsec]] tunnels - see [planning table](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways#planningtable):
 - Point-To-Site VPN - connect specific device to a network.
 - Site-To-Site VPN - connect a network to virtual network
 	- Good if ExpressRoute is too expensive